alexmanrique/blog/_posts/2022-05-29-never-split-the-difference-book-summary.md

 ![dist files]({{ site.baseurl }}/images/never-split-the-difference.png)
 {: refdef}

 In this book we can learn about negotiation techniques that can be used in our daily lives.
-Chris Voss spent 24 years working for the FBI, culminating in him becoming the bureau's lead international hostage negotiator
+The author of this book Chris Voss spent 24 years working for the FBI, culminating in him becoming the bureau's lead international hostage negotiator.

 Chapter 1
 -----------------